 Attendance and deadline flexibility, including absences and late arrivals.

 The TLC is available to discuss pedagogical application of accommodations that address the unique needs of your course that support you and the student.
-Please contact Geoff Gilbert, Director of the TLC, ggilbertataup.edu for more information on how to apply accommodations in your classroom.
+Please contact Geoff Gilbert, Director of the TLC, ggilbertaup.edu for more information on how to apply accommodations in your classroom.

 Selecting the right university is a major decision and may be influenced by overriding concerns about health issues, learning support or accessibility.
 Our admissions counselors are there to help you.
 They will work closely with you to explore the available options to ensure you are making an informed choice by accepting an offer to study here.

 Our admissions team would be happy to welcome you to campus and offer tours tailored to your accessibility needs.
-Click here to read more about visiting us
+Click here to read more about visiting us.

 Learn more about admissions procedures for undergraduate or graduate students.

 You can learn about the process of setting up academic accommodations at AUP on the Documentation and Registration portion of our webpage.
-For any questions regarding the process of getting academic please contact Rachel Webber, the Learning Accommodations Coordinator at rwebberataup.edu, or schedule an appointment.
+For any questions regarding the process of getting academic please contact Rachel Webber, the Learning Accommodations Coordinator at rwebberaup.edu, or schedule an appointment.

 For students with registered disabilities, or in possession of a formal diagnosis, support can take the form of: